xwmx/nb/README.md

-[`nb` tab completion](#tab-completion) is optimized for frequently running commands in various notebooks using the colon syntax, so installing the completion scripts is recommended and makes working with notebooks easy and fun.
+[`nb` tab completion](#tab-completion) is optimized for frequently running commands in various notebooks using the colon syntax, so installing the completion scripts is recommended and makes working with notebooks easy, fluid, and fun.

 For example, listing the contents of a notebook is usually as simple as typing the first two or three characters of the name, then press the \<tab\> key,